montan-code/nfdinspector/README.md

     lido_inspector.read_lido_files("files_path")

-Read a configuration file (optional).
+Refer to a configuration file (optional).
 Without this step the inspections are executed with a default configuration:

     lido_inspector.config_file("file_path")